 Notes in this shape: A (12/5, 14/3) – C (15/5, 13/2) – D (12/4, 15/2) – E (12/6, 14/4, 12/1) – G (15/6, 12/3, 15/1)

 Practice tip: Notice how the minor root A on the 5th string at fret 12 is shared with Shape 3 — same note, different fingering.
+It’s the same index/pinky pivot you drilled with Shapes 2 and 1, an octave up and one string over.
 Sliding between Shape 3 and Shape 4 is one of the easiest ways to move along the neck without losing your tonal center.
 Same A, different perspective.

 Watch Me Play Through This